 In this section, you will find an interactive dashboard that allows you to select a neighbourhood and explore all the data available about that community.
 This includes demographic data, such as the number of children who live in the neighbourhood, top languages spoken, the percent of refugees and visible minority groups, etc. It also includes the child and family indicators.
 The dashboard allows you to see how the neighbourhood compares on each indicator to other neighbourhoods in Toronto.

 Raising the Village includes a number of reports, data tools and analysis of child and family wellbeing in Toronto.
-These reports focuses on telling stories, highlighting trends, and providing more context for the child and family indicators.
-There are three types of reports in this section:
+These focus on telling stories, highlighting trends, and providing more context for the child and family indicators.

 Focus on Inequities